stevekinney/nodebots-workshop/README.md

 - Install the `t2` command line tool using `npm install -g t2-cli`.
 - Install this project's dependencies using `npm install`.
 - Make a copy of `env.sample.json` and name it `env.json`.
 This file will be ignored by git but is used by the project for SendGrid and Twitter API keys.

+## Lesson Plan

+If you hate surprises or don't mind spoilers, Steve's lesson plan and notes are [here](play-by-play.md).

 ## Code Samples